10 Trends Reshaping Logistics and Supply Chain Management in 2024 and Beyond

 4. Enhanced Visibility

 On the one side, by implementing this new technology, companies will differentiate themselves from other competitors.
 On the other, industry members have bigger expectations now; they expect services that provide visibility in every process.
 In the near future, logistics and supply chain companies will either adopt this technology to stay afloat or become irrelevant for their valid and potential customers.
+Incorporating efficient route planning solutions into these operations not only streamlines delivery schedules but also reduces costs and environmental impact, positioning companies as leaders in a rapidly evolving industry.

 "Visibility is therefore neither a luxury nor a "nice to have", but has indeed become a "must have" - Steven Gerard, Business Development Manager at Transporeon.